 Old oaths and traditions come into play as a secret, militant religious Order launches an international chase for the thief and the true Shroud of Jesus concealed within the Crusader’s pouch.

-“Solomon’s Men” was nominated as a FINALIST in the 2012 Military Writers Society of America’s Mystery/Thriller category !!!!!!!
+“Solomon’s Men” received a Silver Medal in the Military Writers Society of America’s Mystery/Thriller category !

 Solomon’s Men by Glenn Starkey is a genuinely suspenseful novel about an expert thief drawn into an extraordinary tangle.
 Greg Valdez’s heist of a modern day Templar’s pouch (which contains the true burial Shroud of Jesus), initiates a cascade of power struggles with the life of Greg’s closest loved ones in the balance.
 Exciting and unpredictable, Solomon’s Men is highly recommended as an original action/adventure thriller.